digdir/designsystemet/README.md

 ### When to use what keywords

 It is important to recognize the differences between the 2 sections below.
 If you want commit messages to show up in the changelog, use `fix:`, `feat:` or `BREAKING-CHANGE:`.
 We want changes that affect the users of our NPM packages to show up.
 Anything else has to use another keyword.
-If you are unsure what keyword to use, and it does not affect end users, use `chore:`.
+If you are unsure on what keyword to use, and the changes do not affect the end user, use `chore:`.

 #### Added to changelog